sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 - First VNET entry in CFG_VNET_TABLE.
 - IP Route add over Tunnel.

-The VTEP is represented by a VxlanTunnel Object created as above with the DIP as 0.0.0.0.
+The VTEP is represented by a VxlanTunnel Object created as above with the DIP as 0.0.0.0 and SAI object type as TUNNEL.
+This SAI object is P2MP.

 In this feature enhancement, the following events result in remote VTEP discovery and trigger tunnel creation.
-These tunnels are referred to as dynamic tunnels.
+These tunnels are referred to as dynamic tunnels and are P2P.

 - IMET route rx
-- MAC route rx.
 - IP Prefix route handled by VRF construct.

 The dynamic tunnels created always have a SIP as well as a DIP.
 These dynamic tunnel objects are associated with the corresponding VTEP object.